jmarca/calvad_read_imputation_csv/README.md

 }
 ```

+## Note about imputeddb

+If you look at the code in './lib/handle_store_file.js', you will see
+that the actual couchdb database this program will use is the
+concatenation of the district and year with whatever you pass in.

 At the moment I am not using any postgresql configuration for this code.

 Obviously put the real host, port, username, and password for couchdb